fallingcat/ComputeRayTracingSamples/readme.md

 ## Voxel Ray Tracer
-This sample demonstrates how to build BVH tree and use it in compute shader to speed up scene traversal.
+This sample demonstrates how to build a simple BVH tree and use it in compute shader to speed up scene traversal.
 This sample uses voxel scene to simplify the BVH building procedure.

 ### With BVH